-COMMENDATION FROM THE PRESIDENT
+COMMENDATION FROM THE PAST PRESIDENT

 Dear friends, members and sponsors,

 I wanted to personally thank all the sponsors and individuals that make doing what we do possible.
-We took 35 students to Washington DC to experience the political climate, the history and a college tour of Howard University this year.
+In 2017, we took 35 students to Washington DC to experience the political climate, the history and a college tour of Howard University this year.
 Our rich history and the accomplishments of our people are essential to the mental growth of our young people.
-They were able to meet and listen to our 4th District representative Hank Johnson who spent one hour sharing what was going on currently in Washington.
+They were able to meet and listen to our 4th District representative, Hank Johnson, who spent one hour sharing what was going on currently in Washington.
 The day after the Syrian bombings, we were there.
 The laying of retired General and Astronaut John Glenn in Arlington was the day we were there.
-Journalist Harold Bell the creator of Inside sports, was our host at Bens Chili Bowl and he shared the rich history of the streets, interviews with the Greatest of all time ALI and the unique culture of DC with the students.
+Journalist Harold Bell the creator of Inside sports, was our host at Ben’s Chili Bowl and he shared the rich history of the streets, interviews with the Greatest of all time ALI and the unique culture of DC with the students.
 The Collegiate 100 of Howard did the college tour for the students and shared the rich history of the campus and their famous alumni.
 Attached is a heartfelt letter written by one of our students parent and it reminds us why the mentoring work we do is so important.
 I look forward to your continue support and I personally again would like to thank you for helping the 100 make weekends like this possible.

-John W. Hollins, Jr
+John W. Hollins, Jr.

-DeKalb 100 black Men of America, Inc. LLC
+DeKalb 100 Black Men of America, Inc. LLC

 The Leadership Academy is sponsored by the DeKalb County Chapter of 100 Black Men of America, Inc., with the Support of local businesses, public agencies and educational institutions.
 The Leadership Academy is designed to address the crisis in which black male youths find themselves today.
 It is generally accepted that in most American cities, black males at every level from kindergarten through the twelfth grade are turning off to education in epidemic numbers.
 Research studies indicate that black males are shown to have dramatically lower grade point averages, attendance patterns, and graduation rates than black females and members of other racial groups.